sithmel/obj-sieve/README.md

 * test?: it matches "test1", "test2", "test3".
 It doesn't match "test" or "test10"
 * test*: it matches "test1", "test2", "test3", "test" and "test10"

 When matching an array you can use the slice notation.
-It uses ":" to separate 2 indexes (if you are familar with Python uses the same syntax, except the third number, the "step").
+It uses ":" to separate 2 indexes (it uses the same syntax as Array.prototype.slice, or Python slices).
 The first number is where the slice starts.
 If omitted it will be considered 0.
 The second number is where the slice ends.
 If omitted it will be considered equal to the length of the array.
 Negative numbers are calculated from the end of the array.